Mayor's Office

 Mayor Wilson is a retired Army Veteran who has served as a city council member since April 2019.

-Mayor Wilson began his service with the City of Waynesville as a Park Board member in June 2016, where he served for almost two years before being appointed as the Park Board President in 2018.
-He served as president for a year before being elected as councilman for Ward III.
+Mayor Wilson began serving with the City of Waynesville as a Park Board member in June 2016.
+He served almost two years before being appointed Park Board President in 2018.
+He served as president for a year before being elected councilman for Ward III.

-Mayor Wilson was selected by the Council in 2022 to serve as Mayor Pro Tem and in 2023, was elected by a majority vote of the Council to serve as Mayor.
+Mayor Wilson was selected by the Council in 2022 to serve as mayor pro tem and, in 2023, elected by a majority vote of the Council to serve as Mayor.
+In April 2024, Sean Wilson was elected by the majority vote of the citizens to continue to serve as the mayor of Waynesville with a majority vote of the citizens.

 Full Bio here